Breaks for carers

-If we agree to award you carers' vouchers, you will receive an agreed allocation each month.
-Each voucher is worth one hour of care and we have a list of approved home care agencies that will accept the vouchers.
+Each voucher is worth one hour of care and there is an agreed allocation per month.
+We can provide you with a list of approved home care agencies that will accept the vouchers.
 You can decide to take a short break each week or save up the vouchers and take a longer break, for example, a day per month.
-The vouchers are valid for three months from date of issue.
+The vouchers are valid for three months from the date of issue.
 You will be able to arrange the care directly with your chosen agency and you give them the voucher(s) in exchange for the care they provide.

 The agency you choose from the approved list to provide the care will arrange for someone to sit with the cared for person in their home while you take a break.